 The main objective of the levy is to greatly reduce the numbers of plastic bags in circulation in Ireland.
 Plastic bags are an obvious and very visible source of litter; they are also a wasteful use of natural resources.
-Since the introduction of the levy, it is estimated that the use of disposable plastic shopping bags has been reduced by approximately 90% in Ireland.
-Previously, the per capita usage of plastic bags was estimated at 328 - the levy led to a reduction in per capita usage to 21 bags per annum.

 How Is The Levy Used?